JainamBheda/OOPS-Notes-By-Jainam-Bheda/Copy Constructor.md

 `TO AVOID ABOVE PROBLEM WE USE COPY CONSTRUCTOR`

 - That's why we use COPY CONSTRUCTOR ,
-- And these Copy Constructor helps to create a `DEEP COPY`
+- And these Copy Constructor helps to create a `DEEP COPY`.